dvidelabs/flatcc/README.md

 Using the JSON parser and printer can also be used to quickly create new buffer content without the uncertainty of user code being used corrrectly because the parser will know the schema and use it correctly.
-The [test_json.c] has a test function that can be adapted for custom tests.
+The [test_json.c] file has a test function that can be adapted for custom tests.

-For advanced debugging the `hexdump.c` can be used to dump the buffer contents.
-It is used in [test_json.c] and [monster_test.c].
+For advanced debugging the [hexdump.h] can be used to dump the buffer contents.
+It is used in [test_json.c] and also in [monster_test.c].

 ## File and Type Identifiers